-- Final Thoughts on the Best Les Paul Cases
+- Final Thoughts

-Our Top Picks
+Our Top 3

-The SKB 3i-4214-56 iSeries Waterproof Les Paul Guitar Case was our top pick.
-This is an American made case engineered to outlive the guitar itself.
-Built to Mil-Spec standards, this case offers incredible protection, tons of storage space and an ergonomic carry handle.
+The SKB 3i-4214-56 iSeries Waterproof Les Paul Guitar Case was our Top Pick.
+This is an American-made case that’s engineered to outlive the guitar itself.
+Built to Mil-Spec standards, this case offers incredible protection, tons of storage space, and an ergonomic carry handle.

 SKB 3i-4214-56 iSeries Waterproof Les Paul Guitar Case – Our Top Pick

-A full featured guitar case for the guitarist on the move
+A full-featured guitar case for the guitarist on the move.

 The SKB 3i-4214-56 iSeries Waterproof Les Paul Guitar Case was extremely impressive during testing.
-As a brand SKB Makes a huge number of cases for many different uses, including photo and video, sports, general industrial use, military equipment, and of course, musical instruments.
+As a brand, SKB makes a huge number of cases for many different uses, including photo and video, sports, general industrial use, military equipment, and of course musical instruments.
 This is a trusted manufacturer that puts a lot of time and effort into R&D, so you know you’re getting a great case every time.
 This is particularly evident with this particular case.

-We loved the inside of the case – It’s lined with a plush grey/black velour that looks and feels great, and will keep the finish of your Les Paul in top condition.
+We loved the inside of the case.
+It’s lined with a plush grey/black velour that looks and feels great, and will keep the finish of your Les Paul in top condition.
 The interior is molded to fit almost any Les Paul.
-For fitment, there are a few notable exceptions, in particular, a ’61 Les Paul won’t fit this case.
+For fitment, there are a few notable exceptions.
+In particular, a ’61 Les Paul won’t fit this case.

 Of course, we also loved having wheels built into the case.
-It’s not the most lightweight option out there, and being a hard case there aren’t any backpack straps, so having wheels makes a big difference
+It’s not the most lightweight option out there and being a hard case, there aren’t any backpack straps, so having wheels makes a big difference.

 Verdict: The SKB 3i-4214-56 iSeries Waterproof Les Paul Guitar Case is sturdy, protective, and waterproof to boot.
 It snugly holds a Les Paul and inspires confidence that your guitar will get wherever you’re going in one piece.

-Epiphone Epilite Soft Case – Best Value
+Epiphone Epilite Soft Case – Best Budget

-A lightweight and hard wearing gig bag to fit any budget
+A lightweight and hard-wearing gig bag to fit any budget.

-This is a semi rigid gig bag, meaning it’s made to look (and perform) like a gig bag, but with some of the added protection you’d find in a hard case.
-We found that it was light weight, and made with quality materials.
-With any soft sided case the zipper is always our biggest concern, but the Epilite is fitted with a solid and robust zipper that shouldn’t let you down.
+This is a semi-rigid gig bag, meaning it’s made to look (and perform) like a gig bag, but with some of the added protection you’d find in a hard case.
+We found that it was lightweight and made with quality materials.
+With any soft-sided case, the zipper is always our biggest concern, but the Epilite is fitted with a solid and robust zipper that shouldn’t let you down.